tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 * How do you use this API for some common use cases?
 * Are there limitations that partners will want to know about?

-**Pitwall warning:** The engineer might give you a Javadoc and say that all the details are contained within the Javadoc and it's self-explanatory to any Java engineer &mdash; as such, there's not much more to say. *All a user needs is a Javadoc to understand the API and implementation details*.
+**Pitwall warning:** The engineer might give you a Javadoc and say that all the details are contained within the Javadoc, and it's self-explanatory to any Java engineer &mdash; as such, there's not much more to say. *All a user needs is a Javadoc to understand the API and implementation details*.
 For tech writers without an engineering background, this attitude can be difficult to counter because the Javadoc is challenging to read without a background in Java.
 In fact, just navigating the Javadoc output can be confusing, and you might feel up against a technology barrier, unsure if your lack of understanding will make it impossible to write intelligently about the feature.
 What does the user know or not know?
 What is common knowledge in the programming domain and what isn't?
 Are engineers even using industry standard terms here?
 You're at a real disadvantage in this situation, but press the engineer to provide some details.

 Recognize this attitude ("All the developer needs is this Javadoc!") as a red flag to push back on.
 You can later get more ammunition for a counter argument when you meet with partner engineers, but for now, press on.